Skip to main content

 Read more about whether claimants have been granted standing in other jurisdiction

-The Courts have substantively reviewed licensing decisions of the Dutch government in the most recent judicial challenge, however have set a very high threshold for claimants to meet to demonstrate their wrongfulness.
+The Courts have substantively reviewed licensing decisions of the Dutch government in the summary proceedings, however have set a very high threshold for claimants to meet to demonstrate their wrongfulness.

 Read more about the issue of justiciability in other jurisdictions